ScarletsFiction/ScarletsFrame/README.md

 ### Model & Template feature
 When you're using template on html, function call will be removed for security reason.

-Get data from current controller's model scope
+Get data from current model scope
 `{{ model.variable }}`

 Conditional template